Guitars in the Classroom Brings Music to Students of All Abilities

 NAMM Foundation grantee, Guitars in the Classroom, is determined to make music available to students of all abilities via its Adaptive Music for Achievement in Inclusion & Special Education (AMAISE) educator training program.

 Guitars in the Classroom (GITC) began in 2000 with the vision that educators at all levels would become song leaders in their classrooms, using the power of music across all subjects to help students learn.
-The organization’s founder, Jess Baron, created a developmental and simplified guitar approach for beginning musicians called SmartStart Guitar so that “children under the age of seven as well as older adults without musical experience could start strumming and signing without struggle.”
+The organization’s founder, Jess Baron, created a developmental and simplified guitar approach for beginning musicians called SmartStart Guitar so that “children under the age of seven as well as older adults without musical experience could start strumming and singing without struggle.”

 GITC launched its pilot program with help from Taylor Guitars and Fender for teachers in Santa Cruz, Lemon Grove, and Taft, California, and with educators from Lexington, Virginia.
 With the success and enthusiasm of this inaugural class of teachers, other NAMM Members like D’Addario, Dunlop Manufacturing, Godin Guitars, Hal Leonard, Levy Straps, and Martin Guitars joined the program to help support the valuable mission of the organization.
 Over the past 21 years, GITC has expanded its reach with over 16,000 educators across America integrating music-making to help teach concepts like literacy and math, as well as critical interpersonal skills.